 Religious leaders support water conservation

-Title: Water resources management in Jordan – Improvement of communal water efficiency through cooperation with religious authorities
+Title: Improvement of communal water efficiency through cooperation with religious authorities

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Special Initiative on Stabilisation in the Middle East and North Africa

-Lead executing agency: Ministry of Water and Irrigation (MWI)
+Lead executing agency: Jordanian Ministry of Water and Irrigation

 Overall term: 2015 to 2023

-Jordan is one of the world's most arid countries.
-Strong population growth, increasing economic development and the intake of more than 655,000 registered refugees from neighbouring Syria are additionally increasing water consumption and leaving the country with even less fresh water.
-Besides posing a humanitarian disaster, the rising number of Syrian refugees is causing additional shortcomings with drinking water supply and wastewater management that affect the entire population.
+Jordan ranks as one of the most water-deprived countries in the world.
+Strong population growth, increasing economic development and the intake of more than 655,000 registered refugees from neighbouring Syria are additionally increasing water consumption and putting greater pressure on the country's scarce resources.
+In addition to the humanitarian disaster, the high number of refugees is increasingly overloading the drinking water supply and wastewater disposal systems, which is affecting the entire population.

-Even though water is noticeably scarce, both Jordan's population and Syrian refugees lack awareness of how to use water and natural resources sparingly.
-Social tension between the Jordanian population and Syrian refugees is growing and affecting water distribution as well.
+Even though water is noticeably scarce, both Jordan’s population and Syrian refugees lack awareness of how to use water and natural resources sparingly.
+Social tension between the Jordanian population and Syrian refugees is growing.

 The country does not have any awareness-raising campaigns encouraging the Jordanian public and Syrian refugees to use water economically.
 Harnessing religious beliefs offers one potential approach.
-About 94 per cent of Jordan's population and more than 90 per cent of Syrian refugees admitted by Jordan profess Islam.
-Their faith serves as a framework of reference for their behaviour and shapes political discourse.
+About 94 per cent of the Jordanian population and more than 90 per cent of the Syrian refugees admitted to Jordan profess Islam.
+Their faith serves as a framework of reference for their own behaviour and shapes political discourse.
 Religious leaders thus have a major influence on shaping public opinion and have an important place in society.

 The prerequisites for using water economically are put in place for Syrian refugees and the people living in the host communities.

-The project team works with the Jordanian Ministry of Water and the Ministry of Religious Affairs to encourage the public to use water responsibly by tapping into their religious value systems and beliefs.
+The project team works with the Jordanian Ministry of Water and Irrigation and the Ministry of Awqaf Islamic Affairs to encourage the population to use water responsibly by tapping into their religious value systems and beliefs.